JDACS4C-IMPROVE/docs/content/quickstart-hpo-experiment.rst

     # Add any additional settings needed for your system.
 Default settings for lambda and polaris are given here.
     # General settings need to be set by user, while GA settings don't need to be changed.

+    # If you have write access to the shared filesystem on your computation system (such as /lambda_stor),
+    # you can save there.
+If not, make a directory in /tmp or somewhere else you can write.

     # Lambda Settings
     # export CANDLE_CUDA_OFFSET=1